 In 2015, the discussions moved to formalize the partnerships with community leaders into a citywide panel while maintaining the sub panels to help with specific problems in specific neighborhoods.
 A policy for the Citywide Citizen Advisory Panel was approved on June 22, 2015, establishing the Department as one that is responsive to the needs and concerns of the community it serves as they pertain to police services.

-The objectives of the Citywide Citizen Advisory Panel Policy are to advise the Chief of Police on matters of public concern; to review incidents related to police/community relations at the discretion of the Chief of Police; to identify matters of public concern or interest and report such matters to the Chief of Police; and to act as a sounding board on issues related to current and proposed community-oriented policing programs by providing feedback and direction.
+The objectives of the Citywide Citizen Advisory Panel Policy are to advise the Chief of Police on matters of public concern, to review incidents related to police-community relations at the discretion of the Chief of Police, and to act as a sounding board on issues related to current and proposed community-oriented policing programs by providing feedback and direction.

 The original panel was so effective that a second Citywide Citizen Advisory Panel was assembled from the Mayesville area to help with similar issues.
 Each panel consists of approximately 12 pastors, activists, and community leaders.
 The U.S. Attorney for the Southern District of Alabama and FBI Special Agent in Charge are partners in the formation of the panel and involved in the national programs.